MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Get-MgShareDriveItem.md

 ## SYNOPSIS
 Access a shared DriveItem or a collection of shared items by using a shareId or sharing URL.
 To use a sharing URL with this API, your app needs to transform the URL into a sharing token.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaShareDriveItem](/powershell/module/Microsoft.Graph.Beta.Files/Get-MgBetaShareDriveItem?view=graph-powershell-beta)

 ## SYNTAX